wberman27/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

-A higher order function receives a callback function as an argument and a callback is put into a higher order function.
+A higher order function receives a callback function as an argument.
+Callback functions are passed into higher order functions as their arguments.

 3. What is closure?

-When a function reaches outside of its scope to use a value within its parent's scope.
+When a function reaches outside of its scope to use a value that is defined within the parent scope.

 4. Describe the four rules of the 'this' keyword.